Learn what the male g-spot is, how to find it, and how to stimulate it.

 Have you ever heard of the male G-spot?

-In men, the G-spot is also often called the P-spot, or you might know it by its actual name; the prostate.
+In men, the G-spot, also often called the P-spot, or you might know it by its actual name; the prostate.

-Packed with nerve ending, stimulation of this walnut-sized gland can be extremely pleasurable, and many men report having much more intense orgasms.
+Packed with nerve endings, stimulation of this walnut-sized gland can be immensely pleasurable, and many men report having much more intense orgasms.

-Intrigued?
-Keep reading to learn more about this little gem hidden in your body.
+So let’s learn more about this little gem hidden inside your body.

 No, not at all.
 While there’s a popular stereotype that anal sex is "only" for gay men, we need to get that out of our heads.